jakobbjelver/eventswipe-app/privacy.md

 ## 1. Introduction

-This Privacy Policy explains how Messer Studios, part of Messer Solution, collects, uses, and discloses your personal information when you use our mobile application EventSwipe.
+This Privacy Policy explains how Messer Studios, part of Messer Solutions, collects, uses, and discloses your personal information when you use our mobile application EventSwipe.

 ## 2. Information We Collect